 The GETLINK function returns the hyperlink from a text, making it simpler to get a link from a cell.

-Extracting links from hyperlinks in Google Sheets can sometimes be complex and time-consuming.
-Sourcetable simplifies this process with its AI capabilities.
+Extracting links from hyperlinks in Google Sheets can be complex and time-consuming using traditional spreadsheet functions.
+Sourcetable simplifies this process by letting you interact with an AI chatbot.